- What is the Housing Delivery Plan

 - Phase 3 - Years 5 onwards (2024 onwards)

-18 former right to buy properties have been bought back since April 2020, with more in the pipeline to be purchased.
-Once back in Council ownership, the properties can be used to provide housing for those on the Council’s housing waiting list.
+22 former right to buy properties have been bought back since April 2020.
+Once back in Council ownership, the properties are used to provide housing for those on the Council’s housing waiting list.

 If you would like to discuss your own property, please contact the Housing Acquisitions Officer or email firstname.lastname@example.org

 The five new one-bed homes for ex-Service Personnel on the garage site between 71 and 83 Oakfield Road have now been completed and the residents have moved in.
 The flats have energy efficient features such as air source heat pumps and photovoltaic solar panels.

 The Council is also working with a locally based Armed Forces charity to ensure that bespoke support is provided to the new residents.

 Read the full story on New Accommodation for Ex Service Personnel in Stapleford.

 Following a decision made by Cabinet in July 2022, the development of the Fishpond Cottage site has been placed on hold and a decision will be made on what to do with the site in 2023.

 The Council is in negotiations with a local house builder to build 34 new rented homes and 17 shared ownership homes on land to the west of Coventry Lane, Bramcote.
 Subject to a successful conclusion to the negotiations, it is anticipated that a reserved matters approval for the affordable housing will be submitted later this year.

 Phase 1 of the Housing Delivery Plan identified several garage sites to be developed in the Borough in 2021/22.
 Planning Applications (Link http://planning.broxtowe.gov.uk/ApplicationSearch) for three of the sites have now been agreed:

 - Felton Close, Chilwell – 4 new homes and parking bays - Planning Application No. 22/00210